ory/hydra/docs/docs/advanced.md

 ```
 hydra.acceptConsentRequest(challenge, {
-  // ORY Hydra checks if requested audiences are allowed by the client, so we can simply echo this.
+  // Ory Hydra checks if requested audiences are allowed by the client, so we can simply echo this.
   grant_audience: {
     access_token: response.requested_access_token_audience,
     // or, for example: